Ankow99/AnkUSB/README.md

   - Setting "gfxmode": "max" forces the highest supported framebuffer resolution on each machine, ensuring the theme’s fine details and icons are always fully visible without distortion.

 - **Persistence**
   - To enable persistence in selected live distributions, the following configuration was defined in the `ventoy.json`.
 This allows system changes, installed packages, and user files to be retained across reboots.
-Persistence files are kept under the `/Persistence` directory.
+Persistence files are kept under the `/Persistence` directory and obtained from [Ventoy backend releases](https://github.com/ventoy/backend/releases).
+See [Ventoy persistence plugin](https://www.ventoy.net/en/plugin_persistence.html).

 ---